 - Research the history before you go.
 Your eyes won’t appreciate what they are seeing unless they know the story that goes along with it.
 I purchased the following guide book: Rick Steves Pocket Athens.
 It was super helpful!
 If you love to read, I also suggest picking up a great novel to get you in the spirit of the country.
 I loved Helen of Troy by Margaret George as well as Circe by Madeline Miller!
 And since I’m such a nerd, I also reviewed The Mythology Handbook, from the children’s section as a quick refresher guide on my Greek mythology.
 I can’t even tell you how helpful it was to go into this trip with such a great understanding of the rich history.
 Made me appreciate it, ten-fold!

 - I really don’t think you need more than one day in Athens.
-If you are a HUGE history buff, maybe give yourself two days so you can see all the museums, etc. Otherwise, one night at The New Hotel penthouse, and one day touring is all you need! 😉
+If you are a HUGE history buff, maybe give yourself two days so you can see all the museums, etc. Otherwise, one night at a hotel with an Acropolis view, and one day touring is all you need! 😉

 Next, we took a short flight over to Mykonos where all of my Athens-born Greek obsessions became completely cemented in stone…or should I say, pentelic marble! 😉 This place was UN-Real!
 They say Mykonos is “where you go to party”, but coming from me (grandma, party-of-one) believe me, you do NOT have to be a big party person to enjoy Mykonos!
 In fact, it might have been our favorite stop in Greece!